josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 ---

-## 📋 History of presenting complaint
+## 📋 History of the Presenting Complaint

 The September 2026 Army collective-training dispute is not an isolated event.
 It sits at the end of a much longer sequence in which Britain has repeatedly: